oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/installation.md

   NAME                 URL
   weblogic-operator    https://oracle.github.io/weblogic-kubernetes-operator/charts
   ```
 - To use this option assuming you have named
   your repository `weblogic-operator`, simply
-  use `weblogic-operator/weblogic-operator` in your helm
+  use `weblogic-operator/weblogic-operator` in your Helm
   commands when specifying the chart location.

 #### Inspect the operator Helm chart